dnlmsr/dnlmsr.github.io/content/cv.md

 🙋‍♂️ Who am I
 =============

-Hi, I\'m Daniele, I\'m a 22 year old guy based in Trentino, Italy.
+Hi, I'm Daniele, I'm a 22 year old guy based in Trentino, Italy.
 I work as an electronic designer and embedded software developer in [LEOS](http://www.leos-instruments.com) where my daily work consists of production management of the electronics which control lasers for